enaudon/calculator/README.txt

 - During expression-building, when a digit is pressed, it is shown alone on the display until the next operation is pressed.
 - Variable values are hardcoded as their ASCII/unicode encodings.
+- Eval button is enable at initialization despite there being no expression to evaluate.

 VERSION HISTORY
 v1.0 - Five function (+, -, *, / and sqrt) calculator.
 Only supported integer